Live your healthiest, most delicious life.

 On this page are links to a few media highlights, including my favorite "Newby talks", television spots, articles, cooking demos, podcasts, and op-eds.
 To take your event to the next level of awesome, visit Worldwide Speakers Group to learn about the kinds of talks I give and inquire about availability.
-Or contact me directly for other opportunities on camera and off; you can also download a brief bio for more information about me.
+Or contact me directly for other opportunities on camera and off.
+A few highlights from my 2018-2019 book tour follow.

 In 2012 I did a cooking demo at the Boston Local Food Festival, an event focused on the vibrant food scene here in Beantown.
 In this video, taped live on location, I create a luscious autumn harvest salad starring roasted butternut squash, rosemary onions, and cranberries.
 Watch this cooking demo , and learn how healthy eating should really look, and taste!

 Are you confused about what to eat when it comes to health?
 Do you want to lose weight but don’t know where to look, or what to believe?
 Does it seem like nutritionists are always changing their minds?
 Then it might be time to rethink your newsfeed.
 Check outmy six steps to help you sort food fact from nutrition nonsense over at Zester Daily and learn how to focus on what really matters when it comes to diet.